top of page

 Drawing the pictures of the speech sounds - Activity 2 of the A3 SSP Coding Poster.

-Even within term 1 of reception the children are exploring the WHOLE code, not just the Core Code
+Even within term 1 of reception the children are exploring the WHOLE code, not just the Core Code, because of the Phonemies (SSP Monsters)

 Monster Mapped Words